Super Subbarayan

-Super Subbarayan (born as P. Subbarayan) is a stunt director and actor in the Indian cinema, mainly in Kollywood and Mollywood.
+Super Subbarayan (born as P. Subbarayan) is a stunt co-ordinator and actor in the Indian cinema, mainly in Tamil, Kannada, Telugu and Malayalam.
 He has been working in the industry since 1980.
 Stunt masters and actors like Rocky Rajesh, Thalapathy Dinesh, Ponnambalam, Ram Laxman, Kundrathur Babu, Indian Baskar, Rajasekhar, Dhilip Subbarayan, Thavasiraj, and Dinesh Subbarayan have worked as fighters and assistants to him.
 His sons, Dhilip Subbarayan and Dinesh Subbarayan, are also leading stunt masters.
 He has won four Tamil Nadu State Film Award for Best Stunt Coordinator.